Black Friday 2019: The best early deals

 Originally published last year.
 Regularly updated with new information.

-Discuss: Best Black Friday 2019 deals available now: Top deals at Amazon, Best Buy, Walmart and more
+Discuss: Excellent Black Friday deals at Amazon, Best Buy, Mint Mobile and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.